ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 ## Security Issues

-If you discover a security vulnerability in FastBoot, we ask that you follow Ember.js' [responsible disclosure security policy](http://www.emberjs.com/security).
+If you discover a security vulnerability in FastBoot, we ask that you follow Ember' [responsible disclosure security policy](http://www.emberjs.com/security).

 ## Useful Links